VirtoCommerce/vc-platform/docs/lessons/lesson3.md

 }
 ```

-It contains all the mandatory data related to customerвЂ™s review: The authorвЂ™s nickname, review content, the status(active/inactive) and product ID which user reviewed.
+It contains all the mandatory data related to customers review: The authors nickname, review content, the status(active/inactive) and product ID which user reviewed.

 #### Search criteria